Disclosure

 Does ExpressVPN Hide Torrenting?

 Yes.
-This VPN hides torrenting by using end-to-end AES2-56 encryption.
-When you install ExpressVPN and connect to one of its servers, it makes your traffic unreadable, so your internet service provider won’t know you’re browsing a torrent site or using a torrenting client.
+ExpressVPN uses end-to-end AES2-56 encryption to hide torrenting.
+When you connect to a server, your traffic becomes unreadable.
+Your internet service provider won’t know you’re using a torrent site or client.

 Can You Bind Torrent Clients to an ExpressVPN Account?

 Yes, but you don’t need to do that.
-ExpressVPN has a kill switch (called Network Lock) that shuts down your internet access if the VPN connection accidentally drops.
-If that happens, your torrent download will automatically stop to only restart once you’re connected to the VPN server again.
-In this way, you can be sure you are always using torrent clients with a fully secure connection.
+ExpressVPN’s kill switch (called Network Lock) stops your internet if the VPN connection drops.
+This stops your torrent download to restart once you’re connected again.
+This way, you always have a secure connection.

 How Do You Improve Download Speeds When You Torrent With ExpressVPN?